-Teachers conduct relationship education lessons in a sensitive manner and in confidence.
-However, if a child makes reference to being involved (or being likely to be involved in) sexual activity, then the teacher will take the reference seriously and deal with it as a matter of child protection.
-Teachers will respond in a similar way if a child indicates that they have been victims of other forms of abuse.
-They will not try to investigate, but will immediately inform the named person for child protection issues about their concerns.
-The Head of School will then deal with the matter in consultation with health care professionals (see also our policy on Safeguarding & Child Protection).
+Teachers / HLTA's conduct relationship education lessons in a sensitive manner and in confidence.
+However, if a child makes reference to being involved (or being likely to be involved in) sexual activity, then the teacher /HLTA will take the reference seriously and deal with it as a matter of safeguarding.
+Teachers /HLTA's will respond in a similar way if a child indicates that they have been victims of other forms of abuse.
+They will not try to investigate, but will immediately inform the Designated Safeguarding Lead about their concerns.
+The Headteacher will then follow safeguarding procedures.

-The role of the Head of School
+The role of the Headteacher

-It is the responsibility of the Head of School to ensure that both staff and parents are informed about our relationship education policy and that the policy is implemented effectively.
-It is also the Head of School's responsibility to ensure that members of staff are given sufficient training, so that they can teach about relationships effectively and handle any difficult issues with sensitivity, in accordance with Catholic teaching.
-The Head of School liaises with external agencies regarding the school relationship education programme and ensures that all adults who work with our children on these issues are aware of the school policy and work within its framework (see CES guidance on external agencies).
+It is the responsibility of the Headteacher to ensure that both staff and parents are informed about our relationship education policy and that the policy is implemented effectively.
+It is also the Headteacher's responsibility to ensure that members of staff are given sufficient training, so that they can teach about relationships effectively and handle any difficult issues with sensitivity, in accordance with Catholic teaching.
+The Headteacher liaises with external agencies regarding the school relationship education programme and ensures that all adults who work with our children on these issues are aware of the school policy and work within its framework (see CES guidance on external agencies).

-The Head of School monitors this policy on a regular basis and reports to governors, when requested, on the effectiveness of the policy.
+The Headteacher monitors this policy on a regular basis and reports to governors, when requested, on the effectiveness of the policy.